WaSQL/php/README.md

 		- in the wasql folder copy sample.config.xml to config.xml
 		- using an editor, edit config.xml.
 Change the dbname, dbuser, and dbpass if you want.
 		- create a directory called temp in the wasql\php folder
-- **Install AppServ**
+- **Install Apache, PHP, and MySQL **
-	- you can install AppServ by going to https://www.appserv.org/en/ and downloading the latest install.
-This will install Apache, MySQL and PHP on your computer.
+	- the easiest way I have found to install Apache, MySQL and PHP on your computer is to follow the instructions here: https://miloserdov.org/?p=7703.
-	- add the following to the Apache httpd.conf file located in the AppServ\Apache24\conf\ folder (changing the path to where you installed wasql):
+	- once installed, add the following to the Apache httpd.conf file (changing the path to where you installed wasql):
 		- in the "IfModule alias_module" section:

 ```